JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 Any opportunity for shopping centre traders to object?

  ( an increase of 220 more homes, over the maxiumum approved by the planning committee, 389 over the minimum approved.
 When measured against the estimated amounts of affordable housing for the minimum approved 2300 homes  (including an estimated 19 more social rented units, but 27 fewer affordable rent at 50% market rent)

+MP7's new homes will include 102 affordable units,

+Objection button